The Best Dive Sites in Vava’u

 5. Swallows Cave

-One of the most popular snorkelling spots in Vava’u, Swallows Cave is also worth trying for scuba diving.
+One of the most popular snorkelling spots in Vava’u, Swallows Cave (‘Ana Pekapeka) is also worth trying for scuba diving.
 Join thousands of small fish creating amazing patterns in the cave, as well as a few larger fish in the mix.
-With the beams of light shining through the entrance and a depth of only 18m, Swallows Cave sure makes for some amazing dive photography.
-Check out more popular snorkelling spots in the 10 Best Places to Snorkel in Tonga.
+With the beams of light shining through the entrance and a depth of only 18 m (59 ft), Swallows Cave sure makes for some amazing dive photography.
+Check out more popular snorkelling spots in the 10 Best Places to Snorkel in Vava’u.

 6. Shark’s Tooth Cave

-Get a real cave diving fix at Shark’s Tooth Cave with three openings joined by a 16.5m tunnel.
+Get a real cave diving fix at Shark’s Tooth Cave with three openings joined by a 16.5 m (54 ft) tunnel.
 Inside the cave are several chambers, two of which are above sea level.
 Look out for schools of fish decorating the cave’s waters, as well as crayfish which divers are requested not to catch in order to boost the populations.
-There something to find in every corner, from nudibranchs to butterflyfish and more.
+There is something to find in every corner, from nudibranchs to butterflyfish and more.

 7. Sea Fans

-Another stunner at Tu’ungasika Island, Sea Fans is two different sea caves that are suitable for most level of divers.
-The largest cave has nudibranchs clinging to the walls, while around the corner has an array of gorgeous gorgonian fans lit up by the light beaming into the cave.
+Another stunner at Tu’ungasika Island, Sea Fans is two different sea caves that are suitable for most levels of divers.
+The largest cave has nudibranchs clinging to the walls, while around the corner is an array of gorgeous gorgonian fans lit up by the light beaming into the cave.
 Magical!

 8. Mariner’s Cave

-Strong snorkellers can make it into this airtight chamber in the upper two metres or you can dive at the lower entrance at 16.5m.
+Strong snorkellers can make it into this airtight chamber in the upper two metres or you can dive at the lower entrance at 16.5 m (54 ft).
 The cave is interesting to check out with this fog created by the outgoing surge making the pressure and temperature drop.
 Outside of the cave, there are a few nudibranchs to admire.

 9. No Worries

-A recently discovered dive site, No Worries is accessible with dive operators, such as Dive Tonga.
-This deep dive for certified to advanced divers hits the 40m as you descend down dramatic pinnacles with big fish and bigger views!
-Learn more about Dive Tonga and other operators in Vava’u in the 5 Best Scuba Diving Tours in Vava’u.
+One of the newest discovered dive sites, No Worries is a deep dive for certified to advanced divers.
+It hits the 40 m (131 ft) mark as you descend down dramatic pinnacles with big fish and bigger views!

 10. Whale Reef (Lua Tofua’a)

 Dive this underwater reef (lua) near Longito’o Island with interesting coral formations to admire attracting some large fish, like amerjack, rock cod and Maori wrasse.
-Across the reef is a relaxing 3-8m while the edge drops 14-25m, making for some interesting diving.
+Across the reef is a relaxing 3-8 m (10- 26 ft) while the edge drops 14-25 m (46-82 ft), making for some interesting diving.